eventespresso/barista/packages/e2e-tests/utils/admin/event-editor/README.md

 # E2E tests for Event Editor

-There are many utilities created for writing E2E test for Event Editor.
+There are many utilities created for writing E2E tests for Event Editor.

 ## [`createNewEvent`](./createNewEvent.ts)

-This functions abstracts the creation of an event.
+This function abstracts the creation of an event.
 This is the utility that will be used before any other logic in the tests.
 You can use this utility inside `beforeAll()` or similar.

 ## [`EDTRGlider`](./EDTRGlider.ts)